 Please note U.S. vaccine requirements are different from those of the EU.
 Generally speaking, turning the health forms over to a pediatrician as soon as possible is recommended in order to ensure the appropriate and timely immunization of children.

 German is the primary language of instruction.
 English is the required first “foreign language” taught at the school starting in first grade.
-Additionally, students choose between French and Spanish when they enter 6th grade, and they have the option to add Latin in 8th grade and Spanish in 9th grade.
-There is also remedial instruction available in English, French, Spanish, and German.
+Additionally, students choose between French and Spanish when they enter 6th grade, and they have the option to add Latin in 8th grade and Spanish as a third language in 10th grade.

 Beginning with the basics of the English language in Elementary School up to complex analysis of literature in the upper level of the Secondary School, the German International School offers a comprehensive English program that teaches reading, writing and speaking, helping students reach native-level knowledge of the English language.
 By providing special attention and safety nets for beginners as well as offering demanding tasks and literature to advanced and gifted students, we prepare our students for their daily and professional life with interesting and challenging English classes.
 Living in their American host country, students have the opportunity to advance and deepen their knowledge of the English language through visiting theaters and museums, participating in Model United Nations, poetry and other workshops, lectures as well as in interdisciplinary projects.